eekiesel/CS499/README.md

 Below is a video code review of the original application as it was at the beginning of the class with planned enhancements.
 You can see a walkthrough of the app early in the video and it's clear how basic the fuctionality of the application is.

 ### insert video

+# Software Design and Engineering

+# Algorithms and Data Structure

+# Databases